cloudflare/cloudflare-docs/content/learning-paths/modules/security/dns-filtering-create-policy/recommended-policies.md

 ## Block unauthorized applications

-To minimize the risk of [Shadow IT](https://www.cloudflare.com/learning/access-management/what-is-shadow-it/), some organizations choose to limit their users' access to certain web-based tools and applications.
+To minimize the risk of [shadow IT](https://www.cloudflare.com/learning/access-management/what-is-shadow-it/), some organizations choose to limit their users' access to certain web-based tools and applications.
 For example, the following policy blocks AI assistants:

 | Selector            | Operator  | Value              | Action |
 | ------------------- | ----------| -------------------| ------ |